 DHCP Per Port Mode: At the dropdown Enable or Disable the DHCP per port function.
+The default is Disabled.

 DHCP Per Port VLAN: Set DHCP per port VLAN (the VLAN associated with the IP interface).
 Only ports in this VLAN will be able to access the IP interface.
 This field is only available for input when creating a new interface.